Diabetes Mellitus Type 2 In Children

 - Medicines: Make sure your child takes his insulin and other medicines as directed.

 - Exercise: Exercise can help keep your child's blood sugar level steady.
 Have your child exercise for at least 60 minutes on most days of the week.
-Work with your child's caregiver to create an exercise plan.
+Work with your child's healthcare provider to create an exercise plan.
 Your child may need a carbohydrate snack before, during, or after he exercises if he is taking diabetes medicine or insulin.
 If his blood sugar level is less than 100 mg/dL, give him a carbohydrate snack before exercise.
 Examples are 4 to 6 crackers, ½ banana, 8 ounces (1 cup) of milk, or 4 ounces (½ cup) of juice.

 - Limit computer time: Do not allow your child to use the computer for more than 2 hours a day, unless it is for schoolwork.